Chapter 8 Making maps with R

 .gif file with

-The following command creates the animation illustrated in Figure 9.16, with a few elements missing, that we will add-in during the exercises:
+The following command creates the animation illustrated in Figure 8.16, with a few elements missing, that we will add in during the exercises:

-This shows the development of states in United States, which first formed in the East and then incrementally to the West and finally into the interior.
+This shows the development of states in the United States, which first formed in the east and then incrementally to the west and finally into the interior.

 Code to reproduce this map can be found in the script

-The most important type of interactivity, however, is the display of geographic data on an interactive or ‘slippy’ web maps.
-The release of the leaflet package in 2015 revolutionized interactive web map creation from within R and a number of packages have built on these foundations adding new features (e.g. leaflet.extras) and making the creation of web maps as simple as creating static maps (e.g. mapview and tmap).
+The most important type of interactivity, however, is the display of geographic data on interactive or ‘slippy’ web maps.
+The release of the leaflet package in 2015 revolutionized interactive web map creation from within R and a number of packages have built on these foundations adding new features (e.g., leaflet.extras) and making the creation of web maps as simple as creating static maps (e.g., mapview and tmap).
 This section illustrates each approach in the opposite order.
-We will explore how to make slippy maps with tmap (the syntax of which we have already learned), mapview and finally leaflet (which provides low level control over interactive maps).
+We will explore how to make slippy maps with tmap (the syntax of which we have already learned), mapview and finally leaflet (which provides low-level control over interactive maps).

-A unique feature of tmap mentioned in section 9.2 is its ability to create static and interactive maps using the same code.
+A unique feature of tmap mentioned in Section 8.2 is its ability to create static and interactive maps using the same code.

 Maps can be viewed interactively at any point by switching to view mode, using the command